Shamrock Rovers F.C.: Bradley era

 The club suffered something of a lean spell after the highs of the 2011 season.
 Michael O'Neill departed to manage the Northern Ireland national team and was replaced by Stephen Kenny.
 However, Kenny was fired after less than a full season in 2012.
-His successor Trevor Croly also did not last a full season as manager despite winning two minor trophies, the League Cup and Setanta Cup in 2013.
+His successor Trevor Croly's tenure as manager was also shortlived.
+Despite winning two minor trophies, the League Cup and Setanta Cup in 2013, he was sacked halfway through the 2014 season.
 Pat Fenlon a former Rovers player was appointed the following season but he too failed to win major trophies.
 In 2016 he was replaced by Stephen Bradley, another former player, who at that time was coaching one of the club's underage sides.
 It took some time for Bradley to rebuild a winning team to challenge the then-dominant Dundalk.

 However, through developing young players and astute signings such as Jack Byrne, Rovers steadily improved under Bradley's management.
 In 2019 Bradley's team won the FAI Cup, defeating Dundalk after penalties in the final, before a crowd of over 33,000, the first time that Rovers had won the Cup since 1987.
-The following season, a campaign truncated by the Covid-19 pandemic, Rovers won a shortened league season unbeaten.
+The following season, a campaign truncated by the COVID-19 pandemic, Rovers won a shortened league season unbeaten.
 In the Europa League qualifying rounds Rovers were narrowly beaten 2–0 by Italian giants AC Milan.
 Dundalk denied Bradley's team a 'double' however, beating them in the FAI Cup Final, which due to the pandemic, was played behind closed doors.
-In 2021, despite losing star players such as Jack Byrne and Aaron McEneff, before the start of the season, Shamrock Rovers retained the title, finishing sixteen points ahead of nearest rival St Patrick's Athletic and picking up the trophy before a full house in Tallaght Stadium against Drogheda United.
-In 2022, Rovers won their third league title in a row, picking up the trophy in a 1-0 win against Derry City.
-The club also qualified for the UEFA Conference League for the first time.
+In 2021, despite losing star players such as Jack Byrne and Aaron McEneff, before the start of the season, Shamrock Rovers retained the title, finishing sixteen points ahead of nearest rival St Patrick's Athletic and lifting the trophy before a full house in Tallaght Stadium against Drogheda United.
+In 2022, Rovers won their third league title in a row, picking up the trophy in a 1–0 win against Derry City.
+The club also qualified for the group stages of the UEFA Conference League for the first time.
 Attendances also continued to improve, with an average of more than 6,000 fans attending home games in Tallaght stadium in 2022.
+In 2023 Shamrock Rovers again won the league title, equalling the record of four league championships in a row set by the club in the 1980s.
+However the team's European performance was disappointing, losing convincingly on aggregate to Icelandic side Breidablik in the Champions League qualifiers and Hungarian champions Ferencváros in the Europa league.